chrisstef/3-commas-verse/README.md

-## My Commit for Schelling Point Virtual Hackathon ⚡
+## My commit for Schelling Point Virtual Hackathon ⚡

 A React web app built for **3Commas** during the Schelling Point Virtual Hackathon on **Gitcoin**.
 This project was the top winner in Competition 2: Design a business tool for 3Commas traders!